SAP-samples/kyma-runtime-extension-samples/.github/ISSUE_TEMPLATE/sample-request.md

 ---
-name: Feature request
+name: Sample request
-about: Suggest an improvement to the project
+about: Suggest a sample idea for the SAP BTP, Kyma runtime
 title: ''
 labels: ''
 assignees: ''